 * Epcot’s Bistro de Paris is a charming Belle Époque dining room with an air of exclusivity.
 Filled with gilded mirrors and crimson banquettes, its billowy white drapes frame windows that overlook the World Showcase Lagoon.
 Servers with delicious French accents roll out sensational dishes prepared with only the freshest ingredients.
 After dinner enjoy a dessert of crepes prepared and flamed tableside while lingering over cordials and coffee in anticipation of the Illuminations spectacle.

-* Disney’s Animal Kingdom Lodge’s premier dining room is the seductive Jiko where floor to ceiling windows look out on a boulder-strewn creek.
-Twin clay ovens draw the eye to the open kitchen where an eclectic blend of creations prepared with African flair are turned out in exotic presentations.
+* Disney’s Animal Kingdom Lodge’s premier dining room is the seductive Jiko where floor-to-ceiling windows look out on a boulder-strewn creek.
+Twin clay ovens draw the eye to the open kitchen where an eclectic blend of creations prepared with African flair is turned out in exotic presentations.
 Accompany your meal with a selection from the all South African wine list, the largest in North America.
-And don’t leave without ordering the incredible dark chocolate filled beggar’s purses served with a honey dipping sauce, one of Disney’s best desserts.
+And don’t leave without ordering the incredible dark chocolate-filled beggar’s purses served with a honey dipping sauce, one of Disney’s best desserts.